cmcqueen/cobs-python/README.txt

 2F      A2      00      92      73      26
 ======  ======  ======  ======  ======  ======

-Encoded in plain COBS (length bytes are bold):
+Encoded in plain COBS (length code bytes are bold):

 ======  ======  ======  ======  ======  ======  ======
 **03**  2F      A2      **04**  92      73      26